aeternity/Vanillae/docs/sk-awcp/README.md

 script (the "Æpp").

 Jex is my homemade alternative to NPM.
-It is currently super confusing and unusable, but I maintain it is significantly better than NPM.
+It is currently super confusing and borderline unusable, but it is significantly superior to NPM.

-The motivation was [Aegora.jp](https://aegora.jp/), which is a basic e-commerce site where items are priced in Aeternity cryptocurrency.
+The motivation was [Aegora.jp](https://aegora.jp/), which is a basic e-commerce site where items are priced in Aeternity.

 We (Craig and Peter) started working on Aegora around January of 2022, and launched on December 8, 2022.

-Our first task was quite simple: discover if the user has a wallet installed.
+Our first task was to discover if the user has a wallet installed.
 If so, make the page background green; if not, make it red.

-This seemingly simple task was absurdly difficult with the Aeternity JavaScript SDK, at least in its state as of early 2022.
+This seemingly simple task was (is) absurdly difficult with the Aeternity JavaScript SDK, at least in its state as of early 2022.
 The SDK has been improved significantly since that time, but it is still nowhere near production quality.
-To this day, I would have no idea how to do that task.
+To this day, I would have no idea how to accomplish that task.

 Here is how to do it with Sidekick: